 There’s usually an option to consolidate modems and routers into the same device.
 However, using a combination device like this can limit how much you can do with your network.
 You don’t have as much control and flexibility with your networking components as you may if you have a stand-alone modem and router.

 Is your business in need of networking management?
-Michell Consulting Group can help you work with your ISP to get the best equipment for your wireless network’s access.
-To learn more, reach out to us at 305-592-5620.
+COMPANYNAME can help you work with your ISP to get the best equipment for your wireless network’s access.
+To learn more, reach out to us at PHONENUMBER.